Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 05.28.42 UTC
+- WIB: Selasa, 18 November 2025 06.25.56 UTC
-- WITA: Selasa, 18 November 2025 06.28.42 UTC
+- WITA: Selasa, 18 November 2025 07.25.56 UTC
-- WIT: Selasa, 18 November 2025 07.28.42 UTC
+- WIT: Selasa, 18 November 2025 08.25.56 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational